-In 1942, K. Menger [4] introduced the notion of probabilistic metric space (briefly, PM-space) as a generalization of metric space.
+In 1942, Professor Karl Menger [7] has introduced the theory of probabilistic metric space in which a distribution function was used instead of non-negative real number as value of the metric.
+The notion of PMspace corresponds to situations when we do not know exactly the distance between two points, but we know probabilities of possible values of this distance.
 Such a probabilistic generalization of metric spaces appears to be well adapted for the investigation of physical quantities and physiological thresholds.
 It is also of fundamental importance in probabilistic functional analysis.
-The development of fixed point theory in PM-spaces was due to Schweizer and Sklar [7].
-Sehgal and Bharucha-Reid [8] obtained a generalization of Banach Contraction Principle on a complete Menger space which is a milestone in developing fixed-point theory in Menger space.
+The development of fixed point theory in PMspaces was due to Schweizer and Sklar [11].
+Sehgal and Bharucha-Reid [12] obtained a generalization of Banach Contraction Principle on a complete Menger space which is a milestone in developing fixed-point theory in Menger space.

-Recently, Jungck and Rhoades [3] termed a pair of self maps to be coincidentally commuting or equivalently weakly compatible if they commute at their coincidence points.
-Sessa [9] initiated the tradition of improving commutativity in fixed-point theorems by introducing the notion of weak commuting maps in metric spaces.
-Jungck [2] soon enlarged this concept to compatible maps.
-The notion of compatible mapping in a Menger space has been introduced by Mishra [5].
-In 2011, Sharma et. al. [10] gave a fixed point theorem using weak compatibility in Menger space.
+Jungck and Rhoades [6] termed a pair of self maps to be coincidentally commuting or equivalently weakly compatible if they commute at their coincidence points.
+Sessa [13] initiated the tradition of improving commutativity in fixed-point theorems by introducing the notion of weak commuting maps in metric spaces.
+Jungck [5] soon enlarged this concept to compatible maps.
+The notion of compatible mapping in a Menger space has been introduced by Mishra [8].